danvillar/danvillar/README.md

 ### ⚙️ What I’m Working On

 🔹 **LocaleLingo** – A tone-aware phrase engine for travelers & learners
-🔹 **Mini-StrathosAI** – My own local LLM-based microservice for tone adaptation
+🔹 **ControllerSim** – A production-ready controller simulator for use in water treatment of cooling towers and boilers 🔹 **Mini-StrathosAI** – My own local LLM-based microservice for tone adaptation
 🔹 **StartTap** – An adaptive learning platform to teach by solving real-world problems